SarahBoening/mis-2018-exercise-3-sensors-context/README.txt

 - no movement: <1 km/h
 - bus/car: > 25 km/h

+Thresholds for FFT data:
+- by using the app from 3a, one could see that when the device is not moving the peek of the FFT is always below 20, mostly in between 0,2 and 10.
+Since the device can be moved simply by adjusting one's seeting position (meaning a person is not walking) a walking movement should give a FFT peek at above 20.

 Determining frequency changes:
-- after FFT search for highest Frequency
+- after FFT search for highest frequency
 - if this is significantly bigger/smaller then the old maxFreq => check with Location.getSpeed => change music player state if necessary